gullradriel/TrueTypeFont-Escapade/README.md

 - SPACE : jump.
 When hearing the slip sound, you can also trigger a 'save jump'
 - Left mouse button : shoot projectiles
 - ENTER : start / advance to next level / get onto final screen once levels are finished
 - ESC   : quit, everywhere ESC key is quit, be carefull !
+  WEB VERSION: press ESC two times, first time to ungrab the mouse, second time to exit

 # How to build